Perfect Thermomix Brown Rice in 40 minutes

 - To reduce the arsenic content of rice it should be thoroughly washed in clean water.
 This can reduce the arsenic content by more than 67%

-- Choose basmati or jasmine rice.
+- Choose basmati or jasmine rice, brown or white.

 - Choose rice from the Himalayan region, including North India, North Pakistan and Nepal.